The five models of organisational behaviour are the:

 Yet through the thick and thin, change is important within the world and organisations.
 It is needed to keep us thinking, keep us on our toes and keep us growing.

-In this article, the first for the My Organisational Behaviour Blog, we will explore the eight main … Read more...
+In this article, we will explore the eight main workforce trends which are affecting businesses all over the … Read more...

 Most organisations tend to start off as a power culture, this is because it is set up by a person and he/she wants to run the company their own way, doing what they want to do and meeting their personal objectives, with the help of subordinates.